Woods Sharpening: How To Sharpen Steel - Like a Man.

 Extened a flat surface by rubbing a rock against another.

 People get tired of knives because, for whatever reason neglect to keep the pace of chew grinding the bevel with the sharpening of the secondary bevels and leading edge.
-Grind down the steel, and find useful life again in the chunk of metal.
+Grind down the steel, and find useful life again in any chunk of metal.

 Dont stand there massaging at a hone or 200$ rock for a half hour.